JosephRichey/fire-data/README.md

 # cfd_training_app
-This is a personal project to push me in deveoping bslib and general shiny development skills.
+This is a personal project to push me in developing bslib and general shiny development skills.
 Additionally, this will serve as a useful tool for managing training hours for the Corinne Fire Department.
 For the development of this app, the username is Test and the password is 1234.